-- 31.1 The student can request a Final Formal Review if they have grounds to believe: - 31.1.1 There is new evidence that could not have been, or for good reason was not, made available at the time of the hearing. - 31.1.2 Evidence can be produced of significant procedural errors made during the formal complaints process. - 31.1.3 Any remedy or outcome proposed as a resolution is manifestly unreasonable. - 31.2 Students requesting a Final Formal Review must do so in writing to the Student Appeals, Complaints and Conduct team at FFR@rvc.ac.uk within 14 days of the formal complaint outcome.
+- 31.1 The student can request a Final Formal Review if they have grounds to believe: - 31.1.1 There is new evidence that could not have been, or for good reason was not, made available at the time of the hearing. - 31.1.2 Evidence can be produced of significant procedural errors made during the formal misconduct process.

+- 31.1.3 Any remedy or outcome proposed as a resolution is manifestly unreasonable. - 31.2 Students requesting a Final Formal Review must complete and submit a Final Formal Request Form to the Student Resolution and Compliance team at FFR@rvc.ac.uk within 14 calendar days of the formal misconduct outcome.
 Full details and process are outlined in the Final Formal Review Procedures.